 Information & Communication Technology Education (ICT Education)

-• teaching about ICT; and
+• teaching about digital technologies; and

-• teaching with ICT.
+• teaching with digital technologies.

-• consideration of the issues of appropriate access to, and verification of,information gained from a variety of sources including the Internet;
+• consideration of the issues of appropriate access to, and verification of, information gained from a variety of sources including the Internet;

 • an understanding of innovation in information and communication technologies and their potential for enhancing student learning;